kbredies/gratopy/doc/source/getting_started.rst

 ---------------------------

-We start by explaining some recurring relevant quantities and concepts in gratopy, in particular the :class:`ProjectionSettings <gratopy.ProjectionSettings>` class as well as the use of images and sinograms and the connection of forwardprojection to backprojection in the context of gratopy.
+We start by explaining some recurring relevant quantities and concepts in gratopy, in particular the :class:`ProjectionSettings <gratopy.ProjectionSettings>` class as well as the use of images and sinograms and the connection of forward projection to backprojection in the context of gratopy.

 ProjectionSettings
 ''''''''''''''''''